Mint-Blockchain/mint-node/README.md

 We recommend you have this configuration to run a node:

-- at least 16 GB RAM
+- at least 2 Core * 8 GB RAM
-- an SSD drive with at least 200 GB free
+- an SSD drive with at least 100 GB free

-### Troubleshooting

-If you encounter problems with your node, please open a [GitHub issue](https://github.com/Mint-Blockchain/mint-node/issues) or reach out on our [Discord](https://discord.com/invite/mint-blockchain):

 ### Networks Slug